Tanz0rz/haxe-fmod/extension/functions.md

 ## system_detachchannelgroupfromport
 <!-- System::detachChannelGroupFromPort -->
-Cannot be bound.
-This is a console port API and haxefmod targets desktop and web only.
+verdict: cannot This is a console port API and haxefmod targets desktop and web only.
 Route audio through ChannelGroup and Bus instead.

 ## system_get3dlistenerattributes
 <!-- System::get3DListenerAttributes -->
+verdict: bound
 haxefmod covers this with StudioSystem.getListenerAttributes().
 Studio drives the core listeners, so the Studio listener is the core listener.
 ```haxe
 var listener = StudioSystem.getListenerAttributes(0);